bertreb/pimatic-stats/README.md

 Creating statistics from a Pimatic home automation system.
 This plugin provides information on the usage of Pimatic, normally only available via the api.
 The number of devices, rules, variables, pages and groups can be selected and will be available as a variable and visible via the Gui.
 For comparison a pimatic-index is added.
-The index shows how 'heavy' the configuration is.
+The index shows how big the configuration is.
+The higher the index the more devices, rules, variables, plugins, etc are used.

 Installation
 ------------